zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

        3. Create a sorted list of unique name server names (sorted in ascending order on the name).
        4. For each [glue record] in the additional section (if any) do:
-          1. Extract IP address from the [glue record] and attach it to the correct name server name in the name server list to form a name/IP pair.
-          2. If the name already has an IP address attached to it, then copy the name and create a new name/IP pair.
+          1. Form an name/IP pair from the owner named and the IP address in [RDATA].
-          3. Only unique name/IP pairs are created.
+          2. Only unique name/IP pairs are created.
+          3. Add the pair to sorted list of name server names.
           4. Sort the name/IP pair by IP address, in ascending order, with IPv4 addresses sorted before IPv6 addresses.
+          5. The name/IP pair will replace any "name" where the name server name is the same.
-       5. Add the name server IP and the created name server list to the *Delegation* set.
+       5. Add the name server IP (to which the *SOA Query* was sent) and the name server list created above to the *Delegation* set.

-6. If the *Undelegated Data* set is non-empty then the *Delegation* set is empty.
+6. Informational: If the *Undelegated Data* set is non-empty then the *Delegation* set is empty.

 7. If the *Delegation* set is non-empty, then for each parent name server IP in the set do: